sehHeiden/geospeed/readme.md

 *Expectations:* Partitioning the DataFrame should increase the number of cores used.
 This should reduce the computation time.

 *Observations:* I open the shapefiles as before with Geopandas, but then convert them to a Dask-Geopandas GeoDataFrame.
-All this increases the loading time a bit from about 60s to 76s.
+All this increases the loading time a bit from about 60 s to 76 s.
 It's not much because I don't do the spatial partioning!

 Finally, I try the map_partitions method.
 On the left a Dask GeoDataFrame (the larger parcels dataset) and on the right the smaller GeoDataFrame on the right.
 Having the larger dataset as the Dask-GeoDataFrame increases speed.
 No, spatial swapping is not necessary as the spatial index is already used.